 Narooma is recognised as a hub for broader tourism activities, with the waterways of the Inlet and its surrounds core to those tourism opportunities.
-The range of tourism uses for the site and wider area include direct or indirect support of a range of regular and typically growing events including (among others and as shown in Figure 13 - and noting that some of these are primarily located outside of the Plan of Management area on other nearby foreshore areas):
+The Plan of Management area provides direct and indirect support to a range of tourism uses including a variety of regular and typically growing events within and near the Plan of Management area, such as:

-- Narooma Oyster Festival: Being the showcase event for the area each year, now with regular support from State Government and a growing reputation as one of the top regional events in NSW. - Boats Afloat: A celebration of traditional boats in all their varied forms occurring on the Wagonga Inlet each year. - Australian National Busking Championship: A regional leg of the national competition, the festival welcomes all forms of music and busking to the town each year.
+- Narooma Oyster Festival: Being the showcase event for the area each year, now with regular support from State Government and a growing reputation as one of the top regional events in NSW. - Boats Afloat: A celebration of traditional boats in all their varied forms occurring on the Wagonga Inlet each year.

-Blues Festival: Being a music festival that had operated for some years, although has not occurred in more recent years, has the potential to return to Bill Smyth or NATA Oval again in the future.
+- Australian National Busking Championship: A regional leg of the national competition, the festival welcomes all forms of music and busking to the town each year. - Blues Festival: Being a music festival that had operated for some years, although has not occurred in more recent years, has the potential to return to Bill Smyth or NATA Oval again in the future.

-Figure 13: Sample images of Narooma Flat events
+Figure 15: Sample images of Narooma Flat events